 You’ll reach the forested summit of Twin Peaks East at 4.8 miles — a perfect and well-deserved destination for a bit of celebration and rest.
 Not many other hikers make it up here!

 Just remember — you will need time to get back to the trailhead, so don’t linger too long on the summit before you head back the way you came in.

 Technical climbers who want some extra punishment can continue along a faint use trail to Triplet Rocks.
-There is a good write-up of that exhausting experience online here, but we very, VERY strongly recommend only hikers with sufficient experience with technical climbing and exposed scrambling attempt this route, and even then only if you’ve made a pre-dawn alpine start at the trailhead.
+We very, VERY strongly recommend only hikers with sufficient experience with technical climbing and exposed scrambling attempt this route, and even then only if you’ve made a pre-dawn alpine start at the trailhead.